Ldoski/Leafy-greens/Code/Dashboard/README.md

 - The travel range is split into thirds: Fresh (closest to baseline), Aging (middle third), Degraded (furthest from baseline).
 - A 7-point rolling mean is overlaid to smooth noise; the raw NIR is also shown.

-The comparison chart below (NIR % change vs NIR/Red ratio % change) shows that both signals track the same degradation direction and timing — this is the justification for using raw NIR alone rather than the ratio.
+The comparison chart below (NIR % change vs NIR/Red ratio % change) shows that both signals track the same degradation direction and timing dgssgedfsdg this is the justification for using raw NIR alone rather than the ratio.